 Incandescent vs. LED Christmas lights

 One of the biggest choices you’ll have to make regarding your Christmas lights setup is the type of lights that you’ll be using to illuminate your home.
-Choosing the right type of bulb for you comes down to various factors like price, lifespan, length, color, and more!
-Did you know the first set of electric Christmas lights were invented by Thomas Edison in 1880 and were hung around his laboratory in Menlo Park, NJ?
+Choosing the right type of bulb for you comes down to factors like price, lifespan, length, color, and more.
+Did you know the first electric Christmas lights were invented by Thomas Edison in 1880 and were hung around his laboratory in Menlo Park, NJ?

 Today, the two most common types of Christmas lights are incandescent and LED lights.
 LED lights in general, tend to be more efficient, durable, and longer-lasting than your typical incandescent lights.
 Not only that but LEDs are also considered much safer due to them not burning out as much and not being hot to the touch.
 Incandescent lights can be a great snag if you’re on a budget but in our opinion, you can never go wrong with a good reliable string of LEDs to light up your home.

 Once you’re all set on the type of lights you’ll be using, it’s time to pick a color to match.
 The age-old debate between multi-colored lights and solid white lights has gone on for decades but in the end, it all just comes down to preference.
 Want something subtle and traditional?
 Going with some all-white solid string lights might be the way to go.
 Going for a display that’s a little more vibrant and modern take on the holiday?
 Going with some multi-colored LED lights will be the perfect way to light up your home this Christmas.
 Don’t forget about your theme when choosing the color that’s right for you!